haifenghuang/ci/ReadMe.md

 # Ci Programming Language

-**Ci** is automatically translatet language, aimed at crafting 'portable programming libraries', with syntax akin to C#.
+**Ci** is automatically translated language, aimed at crafting 'portable programming libraries', with syntax akin to C#.
 The translated code is lightweight (no virtual machine, emulation or large runtime), human-readable and fits well the target language (including naming conventions and documentation comments).
 `cito` tool automatically translates the [Ci programming language](ci.md)